top of page

 Sun, October 19, 2025: Tree Planting at Rouge National Urban Park

-• Parking: Mount Joy GO Station.
-Free Bus Shuttles will transport you to the planting site.
-No parking is available at the parking site.
+• Location: Rouge National Urban Park.
+Meet us at the Mount Joy GO Station (1801 Bur Oak Ave) where free bus shuttles will transport you to the planting site.
+No parking is permitted at the parking site.

 • Number of Volunteers: 400